camptocamp/c2cgeoportal/doc/integrator/routing.rst

         '                |     '     |    '
     backendUrl           |  profile  | osrm query

-If more than one profile are supplied, the component will show a drop-down-menu for the user to select a profile.
+If more than one profile is supplied, the component will show a drop-down-menu for the user to select a profile.

 ngeoNominatimSearchDefaultParams